Shida18719/Electric-Vehicles/README.md

 ## Fixed bugs

-* The insights page jumps or shift every time it's pushed.

 ## Testing Users Stories

-+ As a visiting user, I want to be able to navigate easily across the website to learn more about EV A user can navigate all three pages from home page header, it is at the top of  all the pages.
++ As a visiting user, I want to be able to navigate easily across the website to find more information.
+A user can navigate all three pages from home page header, it is at the top of  all the pages.
 Also a contact us link to the sign up page and the interactive check list at the bottom part of home page links to the insights page.

 ![Users Navigation](./READMEimages/user-navigation.png)